fishfishin/procrustrean/README.md

 The approach is implemented on Python and using Keras.

 ## Training Dataset
 Training dataset is very important for the quality of generated images.
+In this project, the database (https://www.kaggle.com/jonathanoheix/face-expression-recognition-dataset?) is used for emotion translation.

 ## Imbalanced Classificaiton Model
 Emotion recognizition model comes from the paper [Combining Facial Expressions and Electroencephalography to Enhance Emotion Recognition](https://www.mdpi.com/1999-5903/11/5/105).
 The baseline is a 3-layer Convolutional Network and the more than one seperate fully connected layer for outputs .